M.E. and Coronavirus

 As well as following health advice to avoid catching or spreading coronavirus, please reach out for emotional support if you need it.
 Consider taking breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.

-- contact our friendly, experienced team for information and support
+- Contact our friendly, experienced team for information and support; we can also connect you with your local M.E. support group or Mutual Aid group.

-- join one of our free, friendly peer-support forums, M.E.
-Friends Online (for adults living with M.E.), our Parent/Carer Forum (for parents of children and young people with M.E.) or our Young People's Forum (for those with M.E. aged 18 and under).
+- Join one of our free, friendly peer-support forums: M.E.
+Friends Online (for adults living with M.E.) or our Young People's Forum (for those with M.E. aged 18 and under).